School closings, cancellations in Hampton Roads, North Carolina due to coronavirus outbreak

 Newport News: Newport News Public Schools has not announced any school closings.
 Out-of-state field trips scheduled for March and April are suspended.
 All in-state activities may continue as scheduled.

-Norfolk: All field trips and extracurricular activities have been cancelled effective immediately.
+Norfolk: Monday will be a staff planning day, so no school for students.
+Teachers will use the staff day to compile packets to send home with students should schools close.
+All field trips and extracurricular activities have been cancelled effective immediately.

 Northampton County: Northampton County Public Schools has not announced any school closings.